jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 layout: layouts/post.liquid
 ---

 That functional programming opposes object-oriented programming in some fundamental way is a widely-held programming cliche.
 We list features like immutability, functions and composition in contrast to mutability, classes and inheritance.
 We tout Clojure and Haskel as functional languages on one end of the spectrum and C++ and Java as object-oriented languages on the other.
 Articulating the makeup of the spectrum is another story altogether however.
 None of this trivia explains why certain features are seen together or apart, why languages themselves may skew in one direction or another, or any inherent differences in program semantics.
 Nevertheless, the “functions vs. objects” cliche is an artifact of a profound truth about program structures and semantics.
 Like up and down and oil and water, functional and object-oriented programming indeed cannot coexist.
 We may choose objects or functions, but not both at once, as advertised.
 Moreover, the choice between paradigms has dramatic implications for program semantics, offering competing “world-views” involving concepts as basic as identity, change, state and time.
-Where object-oriented programming focuses on “distinct objects whose behaviors may change _over time_,” functional programming focuses on state transitions between _discrete_ _moments in time_ that can be seen together as “streams of information that flow in the system.” — [Structure and Interpretation of Computer Programs](https://web.mit.edu/alexmv/6.037/sicp.pdf) (SICP), Section 3
+Where object-oriented programming produces “distinct objects whose behaviors may change _over time_,” functional programming creates state transitions between _discrete_ _moments in time_ that can be seen together as “streams of information that flow in the system.” — [Structure and Interpretation of Computer Programs](https://web.mit.edu/alexmv/6.037/sicp.pdf) (SICP), Section 3

 ## Functional Programming